olexandr-konovalov/gnu/README.md

 ### Remote connection

-It is also possible to access the data without local installation by accessing the dedicated GAP SCSCP server running in the Microsoft Azure cloud, which is periodically restarted to pick up database updates.
-To access this server from GAP, first you need to load the SCSCP package:
+It is also possible to access the data without local installation by accessing the dedicated GAP SCSCP server that runs in a Docker container in the Microsoft Azure cloud.
+This server is periodically restarted to pick up database updates.
+To access it from GAP, first you need to load the SCSCP package:

 ```
 gap> LoadPackage("scscp");